Ariel Winter Says Goodbye To Modern Family With A Drastic Hair Change

-The 22-year-old actress posted her hair transformation to Instagram, likening the new bright copper-blonde color to strawberry shortcake.
-But her colorist, Tabitha Dueñas, out of L.A.'s Nine Zero One salon, says the dyeing process was no piece of cake — and required a painstaking seven-hour process of color stripping.
+The 22-year-old actress posted her hair transformation to Instagram, likening the new bright copper-blonde colour to strawberry shortcake.
+But her colourist, Tabitha Dueñas, out of L.A.'s Nine Zero One salon, says the dyeing process was no piece of cake — and required a painstaking seven-hour process of colour stripping.

 Advertisement